GabrielAllba/Rock-Paper-Scissors/README.md

 # Sorting Hat
 The Rock Paper Scissors Lizard Spock games.
-This is the infamous game brought to popularity with the TV show <i>The Big Bang Theory<i>.
+This is the infamous game brought to popularity with the TV show <i>The Big Bang Theory</i>.
 This training project, prepared by [Codecademy](https://www.codecademy.com/learn/learn-c-plus-plus).

 ## Table of Contents